15 min read

 While some plugins focus on lightweight discussion boards, others are designed for complete online communities with Q&A systems, activity feeds, idea voting, and member engagement tools.

-1. Jetonomy: Best All-in-One Forum Plugin
+1. Jetonomy: Best Free Forum Plugin and bbPress Alternative

 What you get (free, no limits)